artunggal/SpotifyAnalysis/README.md

 * Replicate project to get audio features of different artists and make visualization to compare them and cluster them into different categories based on their music - Top 100 artists?
 * Data visualization of Top 50 Songs of 2010s - look into Plotly and how to make cool data visualizations, and see how the sentiment of lyrics relates to their audio features.
 * Sentiment Analysis - are certain genres of music/artists correlated to depressive lyrics?
+Look into specific words and word count/sentiment score of specific songs